1. When to use WebSocket vs REST

 Build your live Tadawul stream

-Start with symbol subscriptions on Pro, then scale to enterprise patterns when you need broader coverage.
+Start with symbol subscriptions on Pro or Business, then scale to enterprise patterns when you need broader coverage.